A guide to the best Southern Spain Halloween traditions.

 The legend arose from a period in Malaga’s history when between 1890 and 1920 a number of young girls went missing in the area.
 Some of the bodies were later discovered but others never were.

-Rumors began about what had happened to them and their ghosts today are said to haunt Casa Encantada where numerous strange occurrences have supposed to have taken place including voices, screams, mysterious figures appearing, and other paranormal activities
+It is where numerous strange occurrences are supposed to have taken place including voices, screams, mysterious figures appearing, and other paranormal activities

 2. Parador de Jaén

-The Parador of Jaén is not only one of the best Paradores in Andalucia, it is also one of the best castles in Andalucia.
+The Parador of Jaén is not only one of the best Paradores in Andalucia, but it is also one of the best castles in Andalucia.
 Oh, and it’s haunted.

-If you’re brave enough to stay in this 18th-century Arab fortress then you may want to avoid Room 22 as this is meant to be the most haunted of the lot.
+If you’re brave enough to stay in this 18th-century Arab fortress, then you may want to avoid Room 22, as this is meant to be the most haunted of the lot.

 Guests claim to have been woken in the night by thuds on the door and the sound of a woman crying.